Ekitji/siem/openssl/knownvulnerablepaths.md

 ---

-> **Some DLLS can be found here** https://github.com/IndySockets/OpenSSL-Binaries/tree/master
+> **Plenty DLLS can be found here** https://github.com/IndySockets/OpenSSL-Binaries/tree/master
+> Check Archive folder also for more versions in same and different ranges.